ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_send_connector/guide.en-gb.md

 ---
-title: Configure a Send connector on your Private or Trusted Exchange platform
+title: Configure a send connector on your Private or Trusted Exchange platform
 excerpt: Find out how to add an SMTP send connector to your OVHcloud Exchange platform
 updated: 2023-11-06
 ---